H3VR-Modding/Mason/docs/src/getting_started/preparation.md

 # Preparation

 To prepare a Mason project, first navigate to where your mods are being installed.
 For r2modman or Thunderstore Mod Manager users, this can be found in `Settings > Locations > Browse profile folder`.
 Once you have arrived at the folder, navigate to `BepInEx/plugins` (you may have to run the game once for this folder to generate).
 Create a new directory, which will be the root of your Mason project.
+Your project path should look something like `BepInEx/plugins/wip-mod`

 ## Populating the Project

 Mason projects require some files before they can be compiled.
-Each of the following subsections describe paths within your Mason project.
+Each of the following sections describe paths within your Mason project.

 ### Project File

 The project file contains the instructions that Mason should convert into runnable code.
-The project file is located at `project.yaml`, and must contain at least:
+The project file is located at `project.yaml`, and must contain

 ```yaml
 version: 1
 ```

+at the start.

 Wow!
 What an amazing project!
 In future examples, this will be omitted.
 However, **it is critical that you include the version field in every project file**.
 Failure to do so will result in the project not compiling.